jazz-community/rtc-category-valueset-provider/README.md

 # Category branch visibility restricting Value Set Provider
-This plug-in allows to restrict the visibility of certain _RTC Category_ branches based on _include_ and _exclude_ filters.
+This plug-in allows to restrict the visibility of certain _RTC Category_ branches based on configured _include_ and _exclude_ filters.
 The plug-in is implemented as a **Value Set Provider**.

 ## About Value Set Providers
 _Value Set Provider_ allow you to limit the options provided to the user based on certain criterias that you may define.
 They always return a subset of the original amount of data or provide a custom selection of data, rather than providing nothing, depending on the context of the provider.

-There is an excellent article - [Attribute Customization – Java Based Value Providers, Conditions and Validators]() - written by @rsjazz which explains in great detail the diffrent ways that RTC offers to customize attribute behavior.
+There is an excellent article - [Attribute Customization – Java Based Value Providers, Conditions and Validators](https://rsjazz.wordpress.com/2013/06/26/attribute-customization-java-based-value-providers-conditions-and-validators/) - written by [@rsjazz](https://github.com/rsjazz) which explains in great detail the diffrent ways that RTC offers to customize attribute behavior.
 The section _"Value Set Provider"_ gives an example on how to implement such a provider.
 This repository is an easy ready-to-use implementation of a _Value Set Provider_.

 ## Restricting Categories
 This provider allows to restrict any attribute of type **category**, whereas _Filed Against_ is the most famous and common instance of this type.